Geriatric Falls Clinic: For Evaluation and Follow-up for the Treatment and Prevention of Falls

 - Safe living environment

-A physical therapist will assess the patient’s physical function, balance and strength and, if appropriate, recommend a physical therapy program tailored to the patient’s needs.
+If appropriate, evaluation by a physical therapist will be recommended to develop an exercise program tailored to the patient’s needs.
 The patient can go to any Cleveland Clinic facility to carry out this program.
 The team will generate a summary of recommendations for the patient and primary care provider and facilitate testing and referrals to other specialists if needed.
 A follow-up appointment typically is requested in six weeks.

 Scheduling an Appointment